-Goal Consolidation to stabilise and reduce government's debt-to-GDP ratio Analysis Since 1996, government debt as a percentage of GDP has been declining.
-The debt level as a percentage of GDP has been reduced to approximately 21% in 2008.
+Consolidation to stabilise and reduce government's debt-to-GDP ratio

+Government debt as a percentage of GDP has been declining from 1995/96 to 2008/09.
+The debt level as a percentage of GDP was reduced to approximately 21% in 2008.
 However, following the global economic and financial crisis of 2008, debt levels increased as significant fiscal deficits were recorded.
-Domestic low levels of growth has placed public finances under massive pressure, with net government debt increasing significantly to, 44.3% of GDP in 2015/16 from 21.8% of GDP at the end of 2008.
+Domestic low levels of growth have placed public finances under massive pressure, with net government debt increasing significantly to 44.3% of GDP in 2015/16 from 21.8% of GDP at the end of 2008.